iveltier/jugend-hackt-S.E.M/README.md

 #### supplies

 - 2x RPi 5 (only tested on RPi5, but should work on other ones too)

+> if you want to use it on windows, you will have to use py and run the python files by ur self

 - wlan connection
 - input devices for both RPi's + power supply cable + wlan adapter (if needed)